BlueBrain/Brayns/doc/UserGuide.md

 ## Camera types

 The ```--camera``` command line argument defines the type of camera to be used by the renderer.
-Four cameras are currently supported:
+Five cameras are currently supported:

 | Argument             | Description
 | ---------------------| -------------